Spondev0388/Spondev0388/README.md

 I am Spondev0388 and I am new to gihub.com(its cool)

-I can code in some languages like python, C++, HTML, CSS.
+I can code in some languages like python, C++, HTML, CSS and Javascript(I am not good in javascript :/)

 I am still learning C++ and I will upload some new repositories here.I hope they will help you.